iann0036/iamlive/README.md

 ### Pre-built binaries

-Pre-built binaries will be available shortly.
+Pre-built binaries for Windows, macOS and Linux are available for download in the project [releases](https://github.com/iann0036/iamlive/releases).

 ### Build with Go